The Grand Effect of Altruism

 Our reward comes to us from Newton’s third law of motion which states that for every action, there is an equal and opposite reaction.
 This statement means that in every interaction, there is a pair of forces acting on the two interacting objects.
 In this case, that force is kindness.
 In other words, what goes around comes around.

 It is the way of nature.
 Its how the universe works, whether we like it or not.
-So, let’s put some positive energy out there as often as we can and feel free to expect some in return.
+So, let’s practice a little altruism as often as we can and feel free to expect some in return.

 Human kindness has never weakened the stamina or softened the fiber of a free people.
 A nation does not have to be cruel to be tough. – Franklin D. Roosevelt